turingschool/backend-curriculum-site/module1/projects/credit_check.markdown

 ### Learning Goals
 * break a problem into logical components
-* implement approriate Ruby syntax
+* implement appropriate Ruby syntax
 * utilize methods and classes

 Let's write a program that can detect mistakes in a credit card number.